dsc-courses/dsc10-2025-wi/syllabus.md

 As you complete the lab, you'll be able to run a sequence of autograder tests, which check to make sure that your answers are correct.
-If you complete the assignment and all the tests pass, you'll get a perfect score!
+If you complete the assignment such that all the tests pass, you'll get a perfect score!

 To submit a lab, follow the instructions in the assignment to upload your notebook to Gradescope, which will run automated tests and assign your score.
 You should verify that all of your test cases pass on Gradescope **before the deadline**.
-Lab assignments will be due on **Thursdays at 11:59PM**, though you should refer to the homepage of this website for the most up-to-date schedule.
+Lab assignments will usually be due on **Saturdays at 11:59PM**, though you should refer to the homepage of this website for the most up-to-date schedule.
 We will release lab assignments roughly a week before they're due. **Your lowest lab score is dropped from your grade calculation at the end of the quarter.**